28 Experts Reveal The #1 Phrase That Will Damage A Relationship

 RELATED: The Secret Thing Men Want More Than Love (And How To Give It To Them)

-15. "There's something wrong with you."
+15. "There's something wrong with you"

-Leigh Norén, sex therapist and coach
+Leigh Norén, therapist and coach

 16. "I am leaving!"

 This truly is potentially one of the biggest relationship sabotagers that we humans engage in.
-Not realizing how destabilizing this threat can be, we throw it out at our partner when we are lost for answers, have no clue what to do, and see no light in the challenge that we find ourselves in.
+Not realizing how destabilizing this threat can be, we throw it out at our partner when we are lost for answers, have no clue what to do, and see no light in the challenge we find ourselves in.

 We may say that it is not what we want, and more than likely this is accurate, however when we speak these condemning words to our partner what we do is shatter the foundation of our relationship, that being trust and safety.
-This is potentially one of the harshest, if not the harshest statements to make to our loved one and it is very difficult to repair the cracks that it creates with just one blow from its ax.
+This is potentially one of the harshest, if not the harshest statements to make to our loved one, and it is difficult to repair the cracks that it creates with just one blow from its ax.

 Once these words are spoken it leaves with it a forever lingering feeling of doubt that plagues the relationship.